pg-spot-ops/pg-spot-operator/README.md

 Just in case let's check the pricing beforehand, though - in most cases it will be much better than 3 year Reserved Instances!
 ```
-# Step 0 - ensure Python CLI prerequsites (not needed for Docker)
+# Step 0 - install the CLI (not needed for Docker)
 pipx install pg-spot-operator
-pipx install --include-deps ansible  # If Ansible not yet installed

 # Resolve user requirements to actual EC2 instance types and show the best (cheap and with good eviction rates) instance types.
 # Here we only consider North American regions, assuming we're located there and want OK latencies.